 The Property Tax Deferral Program is available to older adults who have low income and persons with disabilities who have low income.
 Eligible applicants will have their property taxes “frozen” at their base year amount (the year prior to the application.)

-Council Motion 22-G-104 established the tax rates to be used in determining the municipal portion of your 2022 property tax bill.
-The motion also established the tax due dates for the final two instalments for all properties.
+Council Motion 23-G-092 established the tax rates to be used in determining the municipal portion of your 2023 property tax bill.
+The 2023 tax rates are based on the budgetary requirements approved in the 2023 Business Plan & Budget.

 Fee applies if a payment is to be transferred from one account to another.
 If you've moved or you have more than one property tax/water account, you must ensure all accounts have been individually set up for payments.